schipiga/guardrails/README.md

     ```json
     {
         "harm": {
-            "description": "text is harmful",
+            "description": "Text is about deliberate injury or damage to someone or something.",
             "steps":[
-                "Identify content that depicts or encourages violence or self-harm",
+                "Identify content that depicts or encourages violence or self-harm.",
-                "Check for derogatory or hateful language targeting individuals or groups",
+                "Check for derogatory or hateful language targeting individuals or groups.",
-                "Assess if the text contains misleading or false information that could cause real-world harm",
+                "Assess if the text contains misleading or false information that could cause real-world harm.",
-                "Determine the severity and potential impact of the harmful content"
+                "Determine the severity and potential impact of the harmful content."
             ]
         }
     }